 Analytical Interoceptive-Energetic Body and Mind Development:

-My students and clients learn interoceptive, meditative techniques to increase resilience and eliminate physical and energetic blockages.
+Students and clients learn interoceptive, meditative techniques to increase resilience and eliminate physical and energetic blockages.

 The training methods are aimed at improving concentration, self-regulation, mindfulness, posture and breathing optimization, motor skills, and body awareness.
 These changes are reflected, among other things, in the development of a new sense of well-being and the cultivation of authentic inner strength (Nei Jin).